What is skin cancer?

 Radiation: Radiation may be used to kill cancer cells that remain after surgery.
 It may also be used for tumors that are hard to remove or for people who should avoid surgery.

-Chemotherapy: Traditional cytotoxic chemotherapy works by killing fast-growing cells, including cancer cells.
+Chemotherapy: Traditional chemotherapy works by killing fast-growing cells, including cancer cells.
 It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects like nausea and hair loss.
 Basal cell skin cancer seldom requires systemic chemotherapy, but it may be used to treat squamous cell cancers that have spread.

 For more information on skin cancers, see the following resources: